golemfactory/golem-js-preview-program/.github/ISSUE_TEMPLATE/golem-js-preview-program-submission.md

 ---
-name: Golem JS Code Crush Submission
+name: Golem JS Preview Program Submission
 about: Use this form to report your repository fork for evaluation
-title: "[Submission] Golem JS Code Crush"
+title: "[Submission] Golem JS Preview Program"
 labels: ''
 assignees: VanDavv

 ---

-# Golem JS Code Crush Submission by <your_username>
+# Golem JS Preview Program Submission by <your_username>

-Thank you for your Golem JS Code Crush Submission!
+Thank you for your Golem JS Preview Program Submission!

 Please make sure the feedback form in a Markdown file is filled for each of the tasks you’d like to submit!
 Also, please make sure you've read the terms and conditions for this competition available here -